How to Encrypt Data on an iOS and Android Device

-The lock screen and device encryption are independent but coupled on Android devices.
-Without the screen lock enabled, you can’t encrypt your Android device, since the encryption password is linked to the screen lock passcode.
+The lock screen and device encryption are independent but coupled with Android devices.
+Without the screen lock enabled, you can't encrypt your Android device since the encryption password is linked to the screen lock passcode.

 If your device's battery isn't fully charged, plug it in before continuing.

 If you haven't already, create a password with at least six characters and at least one number.

 Select Settings > Security > Encrypt Device from the drop-down menu.
 To access the encrypt option on some phones, go to Storage > Storage encryption or Storage > Lock screen and security > Other security settings.

 To finish the process, follow the on-screen directions.
 During the encryption procedure, your device may restart many times.
 Before using your device, wait until the entire process is completed.
 Please note that many phones allow you to encrypt an SD card from the Security settings page.